-Counseling Services Groups and Drop-In Workshops for Spring 2021
+Counseling Services Groups and Drop-In Workshops for Fall 2021

 Group Descriptions Below: Group Screening Appointment Requirement for all GROUPS.
 Fall groups will take place via Zoom.

-Call Counseling Services 715-836-5521 to schedule a group screen if interested in joining a process group.
+Call Counseling Services 715-836-5521 or click here to schedule an intake if interested in joining a process group.

 Our drop-in workshops are now available online!
 Our Anxiety and Depression workshop as well as our happiness workshop are now both available online so that you can move through them at your own pace.
 Please visit our You Tube page to see the virtual workshops.

-Call Counseling Services 715-836-5521 to schedule an intake appointment if you are interested in joining a process group.
+Call Counseling Services 715-836-5521 or click here to schedule an intake appointment if you are interested in joining a process group.

 Would you like to relate more confidently and comfortably with others and improve your self-esteem?
 Interpersonal process groups provide opportunities to share experiences, learn new perspectives, and experiment with new ways of relating to others in a safe and supportive environment.
 Through this, participants will gain a better understanding of themselves and others.